 Intercultural Learning Program

-Intercultural learning happens wherever different cultures meet.
-It’s partly about gaining practical knowledge of the differences and similarities between cultures, but it also goes deeper.
-It involves discovering how your own cultural identities shape the way you understand and operate in the world, and recognizing culture at work in your everyday experience.
-Simply immersing yourself in a different culture does not automatically produce intercultural awareness.
-In reality, it usually depends on a blend of personal motivation and guided learning.
 The Intercultural Learning Program (ILP) is a way to build your intercultural skills at home or abroad.
+The ILP involves discovering how your own cultural identities shape the way you understand and operate in the world, and recognizing culture at work in your everyday experiences.
+Simply immersing yourself in a different culture does not automatically lead to deeper intercultural awareness.
+Growing your intercultural understanding depends on a blend of personal motivation and guided learning.

 How it works

 The Intercultural Learning Program has three main components:

 - An introductory workshop to get you thinking about the issues and to familiarize you with some intercultural theory

 - An experiential component to deepen your learning.
 The experiential component has two elements:

 - The experiential sessions are guided-learning activities that enable you to explore the variety of ways you experience culture in your everyday life (see below for examples of past sessions).

 - Each session is paired with a peer-led discussion group (conducted in person or online) in which participants reflect on their own experience and that of their peers.

 - A debrief and next steps workshop to process your ILP experience in a group setting and consider further topics for lifelong intercultural learning.